The Art House is a social centre and performance venue in the heart of Southampton.

 Workshops, groups and meetings

-A community pantry where you can drop in and pay-as-you-feel for meals
+A community pantry and cafe where you can drop in and pay-as-you-feel for meals

 Coffee, tea, vegan cake and snacks are also available when we are open and we have a licensed bar during performance events